Vic-Warden/Smart-Calendar/docs/journal.md

 [victory](little_victory.png)

-I've managed to access my database on my terminal, but I don't understand why I can't access it with my website
+I've managed to access my database on my terminal, but I don't understand why I can't access it with my website.
+For some reason I'm completely stuck on this part, I don't know what to do even though I've watched the videos I wanted to see.
+I'm going to watch them again and ask for help with this part because I'm really struggling.

 ## Wednesday 26/02